SilverGreen93/putty/README.md

 - Mouse scroll wheel changes font size when used with Control key.
 Always active.
 - The number of scrolled lines can be customized per mouse scroll wheel tick to offer a more smooth scrolling experience.
 See Window settings for configuration.
+- Connection errors now display in the terminal instead of a separate message box, to prevent user disruption when having multiple terminals opened.

 ## Building and issue tracking